 This match told the story of Fish working over Rush’s knee and Rush did an excellent job with his selling… aside from that one spot where he did two suicide dives in a row.
 Even if this wasn’t a match where Rush’s leg got worked over he really shouldn’t be doing that spot because in ROH that is Jay Lethal’s spot.
-This sort of thing normally wouldn’t bother me, but I really don’t like that spot in the first place (although with Lethal the use it developed organically so it doesn’t bother me when he does it), so I’m not happy with seeing more people try to copy it.
+This sort of thing normally wouldn’t bother me, but I really don’t like that spot in the first place (although with Lethal the use of it developed organically so it doesn’t bother me when he does it), so I’m not happy with seeing more people try to copy it.
 Anyway, the match was awesome and you should go out of your way to see it.

 ROH WORLD SIX-MAN TAG TEAM TITLE MATCH: The Kingdom(c) vs. Jay White & the Motor City Machine Guns- 6.5/10